matrix-org/matrix-spec-proposals/proposals/3925-replace-aggregation-with-full-event.md

 There are some issues with this requirement:
 * Changing the fundamental concept of immutable events is confusing.
 The server can respond with different event contents for the same `event_id`.
-* If an event with `m.replace` relation is deleted, the client would need to detect, if the original content was replaced and possibly needs to fetch the original content.
+* If an event with `m.replace` relation is redacted, the client would need to detect, if the original content was replaced and possibly needs to fetch the original content.
 * There is an additional server call needed, when the replacing event is encrypted, because the server cannot replace the original event content.
 * There are also some other issues with this spec paragraph, which are discussed [here](https://github.com/matrix-org/matrix-spec/issues/1299)